isabella232/kendo-react-animation/docs/zoom/index.md

 > Check the [Fundamentals]({% fundamentals_animation_kendouiforreact %}) help topic to get a better understanding of the animation basics.

 The Kendo UI Zoom component for React shows the entering element using a combination of zoom and fade animation effects.
-The component uses the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to detect whether the content is entering or leaving.
+It uses the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to detect whether the content is entering or leaving.

 By default, the entering component zooms in and the leaving component fades out.
 Note that the Zoom component animates both (new and old) elements simultaneously.

-> In order for the Kendo UI Zoom component to work, it must always be present in the rendering tree.
+> In order for the Zoom to work, it must always be present in the rendering tree.

 ## Demos

 ### Default Setup

-The example below demonstrates the default setup of a Kendo UI Zoom for React.

 ```html-preview
   <style>